Youth pastor charged with robbing, sexually assaulting women on South Side

 She said her husband has been a leader in his community for 11 years, and has been a youth pastor for 19 years.

-Deloney is promoted on Facebook as a "virtual preacher" with New Faith Outreach Ministry and the Black Preaching Network.
+Deloney is promoted on Facebook as a "virtual preacher" with New Faith Outreach Ministry.
 His history as a youth pastor was brought up in court.

 But prosecutors outlined a laundry list of robberies and criminal sexual assaults – all involving women and some of them at gunpoint.